-- It generates more comments, as your visitor ask content-related questions
+- It generates more comments as your visitors ask content-related questions.

-Moving on, here we have 4 most important aspects of a winning content.
+Moving on, here we have 4 of the most important aspects of winning content.

 You’re going to get attention only when the readers think you have something they don’t know.
 Of course, initial attention is of prime importance, but it also vanishes quickly when there’s nothing different or new for the reader, viewer or listener.

-The reason why people find some content irresistible is, it has unexpected and unpredictable element.
+The reason why people find some content irresistible is, it has to be unexpected and an unpredictable element.
 And that’s only possible when you know your audience and their interest.

-You need to understand what your audience are getting from your competitors.
+You need to understand what your audience is getting from your competitors.
 This can be a benchmark for you to cover your message from an unpredictable and unique angle.
-For a content that fascinates visitors, you should have a combination of solid research and creative imagination.
+For content that fascinates visitors, you should have a combination of solid research and creative imagination.

 One of the reasons why people forget your message is the absence of novelty – it kills fascination.
-As a result, people get bored and tune your message out, even if it was the desirable one in the past.
+As a result, people get bored and tune your message out, even if it was the most popular one in the past.

-If your approach was to create unique content, you can stand out from the crown, and this is why your content needs unpredictability.
-Moreover, when you spoke the unpredictable, it becomes predictable with time, so make sure you always include fresh ideas and topics to entertain your visitors.
+If your approach was to create unique content, you can stand out from the crowd, and this is why your content needs unpredictability.
+Moreover, when you talk about the unpredictable, it becomes predictable with time, so make sure you always include fresh ideas and topics to entertain your visitors.

-Clarity and simplicity are by far the key pillars of successful content because when you have an extraordinary idea, boiling it to the optimum level can be difficult at times.
+Clarity and simplicity are by far the key pillars of successful content because when you have an extraordinary idea, taking it to the optimum level can be difficult at times.
 As you do it, you make things more and more complicated for your reader and that, sometimes, makes your reader go away.
-On the other hand, bringing a great idea down to the level of stupidity also defeats the purpose.
+On the other hand, oversimplifying a great idea can also defeat the purpose.

-What you need to do is, make things clear enough so that your story goes smoothly into the mind of your reader.
-He should be able to feel himself as the part of the story.
-The content should be clear enough to guide and inspire your prospect, instead of beating him over the head.
+What you need to do is make things clear enough so that your story reads smoothly and sticks with your reader.
+Your audience should be able to feel they are part of the story.
+The content should be clear enough to guide and inspire and not bored your readers.

-Once you have a grand idea and a unique angle to tell the story that can shake up the market, make it digestible:
+Once you have an idea and a unique angle for a story that can shake up the market, make it digestible: